docker/docs/deploy/rbac/basics-group-resources.md

 ## Default collections

-Each user has a default collection which can be changed and in the Docker EE UI preferences.
+Each user has a default collection which can be changed in UCP preferences.

 Users can't deploy a resource without a collection.
 When a user deploys a resource in the CLI without an access label, Docker EE automatically places the